Meet our Staff

 You are always welcome to come by and visit us and meet our staff:

-Amy is the site director and laboratory school coordinator for the JCC Child Development Center.
-She is a recent graduate of Walden University with a Master of Science degree in Early Childhood Studies with a specialization in Teaching Adults in the Early Childhood Field.
-Her academic journey has led her to achieve undergraduate degrees from both the University of Mount Olive and Wake Technical Community College.
+Tonia is the Director of Education Programs and interim CDC site director and laboratory school coordinator for the JCC Child Development Center.
+She holds a Master of Arts in Education degree in Early Childhood Education.
+Her academic journey has led her to achieve undergraduate degrees from both the University of North Carolina at Wilmington and Cape Fear Community College.

-With over 14 years of experience working directly with young children and aspiring educators, Amy has had the opportunity to combine her passion of the field with making a real difference in the lives of the children and community she serves.
-Her accomplishments include achieving national accreditation status (NAEYC) for the JCC Child Development Center, collaborating with local universities through grants and enterprises, maintaining healthy initiatives for the facility through the national Child and Adult Care Food Program (CACFP) and attaining the prestige of becoming a NC demonstration site the Center on the Social and Emotional Foundations for Early Learning (CSEFEL) which is focused on promoting the social emotional development and school readiness of young children.
+With over 30 years of experience working directly with young children and aspiring educators, Tonia has had the opportunity to combine her passion of the field with making a real difference in the lives of the children and community she serves.
+Her accomplishments include becoming a peer reviewer for the NAEYC Higher Education Accreditation Commission, collaborating with local agencies through grants and enterprises, supporting healthy initiatives for the facility through the national Child and Adult Care Food Program (CACFP) and supporting the prestige of the CDC staff in becoming a NC demonstration site the Center on the Social and Emotional Foundations for Early Learning (CSEFEL) which is focused on promoting the social emotional development and school readiness of young children.

 Vianey Chavez is a recent graduate from Johnston Community College with an Associate's degree in Early Childhood Education and is enrolled at the University of Mount Olive working on her Bachelor's in Early Childhood Education.
 Vianey is the Lead Teacher in the "Busy Bee" classroom in the Child Development Center for children ages 3-4 years old.
 Her education philosophy involves "Nature" as playing a very important part in a child's ongoing development.
 She believes that children engage in more creative forms of play, play more cooperatively, and improve cognitive development by improving their awareness, reasoning and observational skills through nature exploration.